© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn Las Earthwork is a scheduled monument protected by Cadw under reference GM236.
 View the official record →

-Garn Las is a Bronze Age round cairn located in Wales, designated as a scheduled ancient monument under Cadw reference GM236.
+Garn Las Earthwork is a prehistoric round cairn located in Wales, designated as a scheduled ancient monument under Cadw reference GM236.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM236.

 Garn Las Earthwork dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn Las Earthwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM236.